Heating Repair in Sansom Park, TX

 Carbon monoxide risk — NEVER repaired.
 Full furnace replacement required for safety.
 We confirm with combustion analyzer and bore-scope inspection.

-For the handful of newer Sansom Park homes with heat pumps — occasionally seen in all-electric builds off Roberts Cut Off — winter failures are different: failed defrost boards, bad reversing valves, outdoor TXV issues, and electric heat strip failures when the outdoor temp drops below 15°F. Heat pumps run briefly in cooling mode during defrost to melt ice off the outdoor coil, so steam off the outdoor unit on a cold Sansom Park morning is normal.
+A small share of Sansom Park homes — mostly newer all-electric builds off Roberts Cut Off and a handful of 2000s retrofits — run heat pumps.
+Winter failures look different: defrost board faults, reversing valve solenoid burnout, outdoor TXV issues at low ambient, and electric heat strip sequencer failures when outdoor temp drops below 15°F. If you see steam off the outdoor unit on a 28°F morning, that's a normal defrost cycle — the system runs briefly in cooling mode to melt ice off the outdoor coil.
 Call (469) 254-0548 for $85 diagnostic (waived with repair).
 Se habla español.

-Neighborhoods we serve in Sansom Park: Lake Como edges, Sansom Heights, Trinity River corridor, Jacksboro Highway, Roberts Cut Off Road, Watauga Road
+Neighborhoods we serve in Sansom Park: Lake Worth waterfront, Sansom Heights, Lake Como edges, Trinity River West Fork corridor, Jacksboro Highway, Roberts Cut Off Road, Watauga Road, Azle Avenue

 TACLA126718E